ktool-dev/.github/profile/README.md

 ## 🛠️ Our Projects

-### 🧪 Kotest BddSpec
-A comprehensive testing framework extension that brings Behavior-Driven Development (BDD) capabilities to Kotlin projects using Kotest's expressive syntax.

-### 🌐 Ktml
+### 🌐 KTML
-A modern, type-safe HTML template engine built specifically for Kotlin.
-Generate clean, maintainable HTML with the full power of Kotlin's type system.
+Fast component-based HTML template engine for Kotlin on the JVM or with KMP.
+A modern, type-safe solution for generating clean, maintainable HTML with the full power of Kotlin's type system.

+### 📦 KtEmbed
+Tool for embedding static resources into a Kotlin application (JVM and Kotlin Native), making resource management seamless and efficient.

+### 🧪 Kotest BDD
+BDD Spec class for Kotest - simplified Behavior-Driven Development testing.

+### 🏗️ Kotlin-Gen
+Kotlin Code Generation Library - library for writing Kotlin code that generates Kotlin code files.

 ## 🎯 Our Mission